wurzy/DataGen/README.md

 After generating a dataset, DataGen gives the user the possibility to generate a RESTFul data API with it, creating a running prototype.

+DataGen is available online for public use, try it now: [https://datagen.di.uminho.pt/](https://datagen.di.uminho.pt/)

 ### Built With